YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 * Step 3: Get Real, try to write down pseudocode first and even start compose the functions.
 * Step 4: Solve Problems, during step 3, there will be more problems occurs and keep iterating.

-### Normal Solutions
+### Afterward Solutions

+As the traffic increases, we may need some common solutions to solve this issue.

 #### Scalability

 There are two ways of scalability; one is horizontal, the other is vertical.
 For more information, please refer to [scalability](/blog/software/system-design/scalability).

-#### Distribute Systems
+#### Distribute System

 A distributed system refers to a network of interconnected computers that work together to solve a common problem or perform a coordinated task.
 It involves the distribution of resources, data, and processing across multiple machines, enabling collaboration and scalability beyond the capabilities of a single system.
-For more information, please refer to [distributed systems].
+For more information, please refer to [distributed system].

 #### Load balancer